skeswa/denim/README.md

 ```

 The only way to create a mutable `struct` instance is to create it with a `!`
 suffixing the `struct` type.
-In Esper, structs and traits with a `!` are
+In Denim, structs and traits with a `!` are
 internally mutable.

 ```rust